nicklockwood/FXLabel/README.md

                alignment:(NSTextAlignment)alignment
              lineSpacing:(CGFloat)lineSpacing
         characterSpacing:(CGFloat)characterSpacing
+            kerningTable:(NSDictionary *)kerningTable
             allowOrphans:(BOOL)allowOrphans;

-This method renders a string using the FXLabel lineSpacing, characterSpacing and allowOrphans properties.
+This method renders a string using the FXLabel lineSpacing, characterSpacing, kerningTable and allowOrphans properties.
 It is suitable for use with mult-line strings.
+Pass nil for the kerningTable if you do not require that feature.

 FXLabel properties